CiscoDevNet/terraform-provider-aci/docs/resources/l3_outside.md

 * `relation_l3extrs_redistribute_pol` - (Optional) A block representing the relation to a Route Profile for Redistribution (class rtctrlProfile).
 Cardinality - N_TO_M.
 Type: Block.
   * `source` - (Optional) Route Map Source for the Route Profile for Redistribution.
 Allowed values are "attached-host", "direct", "static".
 Default value is "static".
   * `target_dn` - (Required) Distinguished name of the Route Control Profile for the Route Profile for Redistribution.
+* `default_route_leak_policy` - (Optional) A block representing the Default Route Leak Policy of the L3 Outside object.
+Type: Block.
+  * `annotation` - (Optional) Annotation of the Default Route Leak Policy object.
+Type: String.
+  * `always` - (Optional) A property to indicate whether or not to always advertise the default route leak (OSPF specific).
+Allowed values are "yes", "no".
+Default value is "no".
+Type: String.
+  * `criteria` - (Optional) A property that specifies an exact or subset matching of communities.
+Allowed values are "in-addition", "only".
+Default value is "only".
+Type: String.
+  * `scope` - (Optional) The scope of the Default Route Leak Policy object.
+Allowed values are "ctx", "l3-out".
+Default value is "l3-out".
+Type: List.

 ## Attribute Reference

 The only attribute that this resource exports is the `id`, which is set to the